vokseverk/Vokseverk.ImageHotspot/README.md

 <img src="screenshots/ImageHotspot_Themes.png" width="640" alt="Property editor with variant themes" />

-*Property editor with variant themes*
+*Property editor with variant colors*

-("Theme" just defines the color of the Hotspot - all four variations shown above)
+("Color" defines the color of the Hotspot - all colors shown above)

 ***